jftuga/universe/Windows/check_server_services/README.md

 script is the ability to ping servers, which is useful for servers in a DMZ where services can't be queried via a PowerShell script.

+*New in Feb 2017*

+Low disk space is now checked for on any systems where a service is verified.
+Either less than 10 GB or less than 7% will trigger a low disk space warning.